Functional Fitness Solutions

 Functional yoga focuses on movements that stretch, strengthen, and stabilize simultaneously to give us better strength and mobility.

-This addresses the unique imbalances you face as a hygienist (thank you static holds and repetitive motions 😖).
+This addresses the unique imbalances you face as a hygienist (thank you, static holds and repetitive motions 😖).

 The goal is to restore proper alignment and balance, which increases flexibility, mobility, and strength in areas most affected by long days of treating patients.